Category: Arthritis & Joint Pain

 How often should I move if I have arthritis?

-Daily gentle movement plus 2–4 strength days per week is a strong baseline for most people.
+Daily gentle movement plus 2–4 days per week of light strengthening is a strong baseline.
+Consistency beats intensity.

 What exercises should I avoid with arthritis?

-Avoid high-impact and deep loaded positions that cause sharp pain or swelling that worsens over the next 24–48 hours.
+Avoid high-impact and deep loaded positions that cause sharp pain, and anything that increases swelling or worsens pain for 24–48 hours.

 How long does it take to feel improvement?

-Many people notice reduced stiffness within 1–2 weeks with consistent movement.
+Many people notice reduced stiffness within 1–2 weeks when movement is consistent.
 Strength improvements build over time.